EOEPCA/resource-registration/docs/user-guide/registration-api-usage.md

   C ---->|create, update, delete| E[STAC API];
 ```

-## Core concepts
+### Core concepts

-### Request / response HTTP methods and encodings
+#### Request / response HTTP methods and encodings

 All processes support **only** HTTP POST with JSON request payloads.
-All other HTTP methods and reqeust payload types are not supported and will result in HTTP 405/400 errors.
+All other HTTP methods and request payload types are not supported and will result in HTTP 405/400 errors.

+#### JSON Schemas

+Registration API JSON Schemas describe the content models that are within an OGC API - Processes execution payload.
+The schemas are available at <https://github.com/EOEPCA/registration-api/blob/master/schemas> and are used as part of runtime request payload validation.

-### Link relations
+#### Link relations

 Link relations are used to describe a given resource type.
 The following link relations are supported: